Product Description

 Q: Are there cross-reference or equivalent part numbers for the RA 671-012-13?

 A: Compression spring lifespan depends on usage intensity and load cycling.
-High-tensile alloy steel springs like the RA 671-012-13 are engineered to Raymond specifications for extended durability in commercial lift truck applications.
+High-tensile alloy steel springs are engineered to Raymond specifications for extended durability in commercial lift truck applications.
 Replace if spring loss of force is observed or if the caster assembly shows reduced load support.